 You’ll also need to give your lender a bit of basic information about yourself, including

 - Your contact information, current address and employer

 - Your salary slips, tax notice and bank statements

 While improving your credit score can be a slow process, it will help you find better financing and more favourable rates down the road.
 You can start working on your score by taking advantage of some of these tips:

 - Order a copy of your credit report.
-To get the most accurate picture of your current financial health, request for your credit report from Credit Bureau Singapore (CBS).
+To get the most accurate picture of your current financial health, purchase your credit report from Credit Bureau Singapore (CBS) at $6.42 (inclusive of GST).
 Take a look at your personal information, employment data, open accounts and balances and any other financial details listed and make sure that all of the information is accurate.
 If you see any discrepancies, report them to CBS and the providers that marked them.